Fire Down Below (1997 film)

-Fire Down Below is a 1997 American action film starring Steven Seagal and directed by Félix Enríquez Alcalá in his directorial debut.
-The film also includes cameos by country music performers Randy Travis, Mark Collie, Ed Bruce, Marty Stuart and Travis Tritt, and country-rocker and the Band member Levon Helm, as well as Kris Kristofferson in a supporting role.
-Steven Seagal plays Jack Taggert, an EPA agent who investigates a Kentucky mine and helps locals stand up for their rights.
-The film was released in the United States on September 5, 1997.
+Fire Down Below is a 1997 American action film directed by Félix Enríquez Alcalá in his directorial debut.
+The film stars Steven Seagal (who also co-produced the film) as Jack Taggert, an EPA agent who investigates a Kentucky mine and helps locals stand up for their rights, and also includes cameos by country music performers Randy Travis, Mark Collie, Ed Bruce, Marty Stuart and Travis Tritt as well as country-rocker and the Band member Levon Helm, along with Kris Kristofferson appearing in a supporting role.
+The film was released in the United States on September 5, 1997, to critical and commercial failure.

 Plot

 In the peaceful Appalachian hills of eastern Kentucky, toxins are being dumped into abandoned mines, causing environmental havoc, but the locals, mindful of their jobs and the power of the mine owners, can do nothing.
-EPA CID agent Jack Taggert is sent to investigate, after a fellow agent, revealed to be Jack’s friend and partner, is found dead, probably not by accident.
-The EPA has received an anonymous letter from Jackson, Kentucky, and Taggert goes there undercover to continue his colleague's investigations.
+EPA CID agent Jack Taggert is sent to investigate, after a fellow agent, revealed to be Jack's friend and partner, Frank Elkins, is found dead, probably not by accident.
+The EPA has received an anonymous letter from Jackson, Kentucky, and Taggert goes undercover to continue his colleague's investigations.

-It is discovered that Hanner Coal Company, owned by Orin Hanner Sr., is being paid to dump toxic waste into an abandoned coal mine shaft, so Jack is assigned to go to the small town of Jackson, where his cover is that of assistant and volunteer carpenter to a local church.
-He stays in a room in the church's basement, and begins his cover work by repairing the roof at a house where one of the children is sick because of the pollution.
-He attempts to question the family, but they do not have much to say.
-He has little better results elsewhere; even the man who tipped off the EPA is decidedly taciturn.
-While testing the water, Taggert wanders into a local marijuana field, and is accosted by the growers.
+Hanner Coal Company, owned by Orin Hanner Sr., is found to be getting paid to dump toxic waste into an abandoned coal mine shaft, so Jack is assigned to go to the small town of Jackson, where his cover is that of assistant and volunteer carpenter to a local church.
+He stays in a room in the church's basement and begins his cover work by repairing the roof at a house where Walter, one of the children, is sick because of the pollution.
+He attempts to question the family, but they have little to say.
+He fares the same elsewhere; even Cotton, the man who tipped off the EPA, is decidedly taciturn.
+While testing the water, Taggert wanders into a marijuana field and is accosted by the growers.
 After disarming them, he tells them that he has no interest in arresting them.

-The men responsible for the other agent's death soon notice Taggert's presence.
-As a newcomer to the small local community, he is threatened by Hanner's son Orin, Jr. (Brad Hunt), the incompetent local tool of the company, the corrupt local Sheriff Lloyd Foley, and several thugs that work for them.
+The men responsible for Agent Elkins' death soon notice Taggert's presence.
+As a newcomer to the small community, he is threatened by Hanner's son Orin Jr., the incompetent local tool of the company, corrupt Sheriff Lloyd Foley and several thugs that work for them.
 The thugs in question start by leaving two rattlesnakes in his dwelling; Taggert responds by capturing the snakes alive and leaving them in the pickup that the thugs were driving, causing them to crash.
-Soon after, five of them attack him while he is buying supplies, and receive a severe beating as a result.
+Soon after, five of them attack him while he is buying supplies and receive a severe beating as a result.
 Orin then orders one of his truck drivers to arrange an "accident" by running him off the road, but Taggert escapes alive while the driver is killed after falling off an open-pit mine cliff.